 low or damaged mitochondria (thus low ATP synthesis - the energy molecule)

 timidity, loss of desire to talk

-soft voice, in extreme cases only able to whisper
+soft, quiet voice, and in extreme cases, only able to whisper

 general weakness, the arms and legs feel weak & tired